 - rely on long-term assumptions such as future population growth and economic growth

-- incorporate the Treasury’s forecasts and projections of net migration, which reaches 35,000 by the final forecast year, increases to 36,000 in the first projected year, and then declines by 2,000 per year to reach 18,000 by the end of projection period in 2033/34
+- incorporate the Treasury’s forecasts and projections of net migration, which reaches 40,000 by the final forecast year and then declines by 1,500 per year to reach 25,000 by 2036/37, which is the final year of the projection period

-- include some degree of recovery to these long-term assumptions in the early years of the projections, if the long-term rates or levels have not been reached at the end of the forecast period
+- include some degree of transition in many fiscal variables, including tax revenue, to their long-term assumptions in the early years of projections, if the long-term rates of growth or levels of GDP have not been reached at the end of the forecast period

-- include several economic variables that were impacted by the COVID-19 pandemic, such as the unemployment rate and average weekly hours worked, which are projected to transition back to long-run stable assumptions over the early years of the projection period.
+- include several economic variables such as the unemployment rate, CPI growth, annual labour productivity growth, government 10-year bond rate and nominal average hourly wage growth, which are projected to move towards long-run stable assumptions by no later than the third year of the projections.
 Once this transition has happened, the economy is assumed to grow at trend growth rates with no economic cycles in the projections

 - assume the capital allowances are spent in the year they are allocated, in contrast to the forecast period where capital allowances are spread over a number of years

 - illustrate potential future progress towards achieving the Government’s long-term objectives, of maintaining net debt below 30 per cent of GDP, subject to significant shocks, and keeping the total Crown operating balance before gains and losses (OBEGAL) at an average surplus between 0 and 2 per cent of GDP, subject to economic and fiscal conditions